-In this guide, we'll walk you through the steps to install FFmpeg on your Ubuntu.
+In this guide, we'll walk you through the steps to install FFmpeg on your Ubuntu server.
 FFmpeg is a powerful multimedia framework that allows you to manage audio and video files in various formats.
 It's particularly useful for video conversions, streaming, and processing.

 ssh user@your_server_ip